"What is life?" asks Craig Venter, the man who first mapped the human genome and created the first cell with a synthetic genome.

 Only three letters: D, N and A.

 A code that according to many famous geneticists (such as Motoo Kimura) has increased by the equivalent of 100 million bits in the last 500 million years.
-DNA dominates all biological sciences, to the point that the whole of biology will become information science.
-Already today, taxonomists use DNA-based 'barcodes' to distinguish one species from another.
-Other research groups are using DNA to store and transmit data, and many more efforts will be put into trying to read and write this incredible "code of life".
-To reproduce it.
+DNA dominates all biological sciences, al point that all biology will become science of information.
+Taxonomists already use DNA-based 'barcodes' to distinguish one species from another.
+Other research groups are using DNA to store and transmit data, and many more efforts will be put into trying to read and write this incredible “code of life”.
+To play it.
 Simulate it.
-Also rewrite it to form new organisms.
+Even rewrite it to form new organisms.

-"Life is ultimately inhabited by DNA-driven biological machines.
-All living cells run on this 'operating system' that directs hundreds of thousands of robots called proteins.
-We will design and redesign organisms: given the digital nature of information, we will be able to 'teleport' these data anywhere in real time, to remotely assemble proteins, viruses, living cells, just like we do today when the image or voice is reproduced at a distance ".
+"The life it is ultimately inhabited by DNA-driven biological machines.
+All living cells run on this 'operating system' which directs hundreds of thousands of robots called proteins.
+We will design and redesign organisms: given the digital character of information, we will be able to 'teleport' this data everywhere in real time, to remotely assemble proteins, viruses, living cells, just as we do today when the image or the voice are reproduced at a distance."

-After DNA sequencing humanity is on its way to reach a new phase of evolution based on 'biological design'.
+After having sequenced DNA, humanity is moving towards a new phase of evolution based on 'biological design'.